dvstark/radon-transform/README.md

 trace_radon.pro -- traces the ridge in the absolute radon transform defined by where the transform is minimized as a function of radius

+translate_radon.pro -- translates a radon transform map along the theta axis, flipping as necessary at 0 and 180.

 upwrap_pa.pro -- unwraps an array of postion angles so there's no dramatic jump at +/- 180